Boarders/slick-blog/site/posts/stlc-semantics.md

 ### Models in Cartesian Closed Categories

-That means we have a particular model using the ambient type theory (which we think of, for our purposes, as `Set`).
-More generally, we would like to develop a soundness theorem for interpreting STLC in any CCC.
-For this, we will use the [agda-categories library](here).
-We start then with these imports:
+We have then a particular model using the ambient type theory (which we think of, for the purposes here, as `Set`).
+More generally, as we mentioned, this relies on nothing more than capabilities offered by any CCC.
+Let us then generalize the above model in this setting.
+For that purpose, we will use the rather excellent [agda-categories library](https://github.com/agda/agda-categories).
+We start with these imports we need from the library\footnote{the full development for this section can be followed starting [here](agda-link: CCC)}:
 ```Agda
 open import Categories.Category using (Category)
 open import Categories.Category.BinaryProducts using (BinaryProducts)